-prioritization.
+- 76. In the Title II Order, despite virtually no quantifiable evidence of consumer harm, the Commission nevertheless determined that it needed bright line rules banning three specific practices by providers of both fixed and mobile broadband Internet access service: blocking, throttling, and paid prioritization.
 The Commission also "enhanced" the transparency rule by adopting additional disclosure requirements.
-Today, we revisit these determinations and seek comment on whether we should keep, modify, or eliminate the bright line and transparency rules.

-- 77. At the outset of our review of the Commission's existing rules, we seek comment on whether ex ante regulatory intervention in the market is necessary in the broadband context.
+Today, we revisit these determinations and seek comment on whether we should keep, modify, or eliminate the bright line and transparency rules. - 77.
+At the outset of our review of the Commission's existing rules, we seek comment on whether ex ante regulatory intervention in the market is necessary in the broadband context.
 Beyond the few, scattered anecdotes cited by the Title II Order, have there been additional, concrete incidents that threaten the four Internet Freedoms sufficient to warrant adopting across-the-board rules?
 Is there any evidence of market failure, or is there likely to be, sufficient to warrant pre-emptive, comprehensive regulation?
 How have marketplace developments impacted the incentive and ability, if any, of broadband Internet access service providers to engage in conduct that is contrary to the four Internet Freedoms?
 Must we find that market power exists to retain rules in this space, and if so must the rules only apply to providers that have market power?
-Further, should any approach we adopt-whether ex ante rules, expectations regarding industry self-governance, or ex post enforcement practices-vary based on the size, financial resources, customer base of the broadband Internet access service provider, and/or other factors?
+Further, should any approach we adopt -whether ex ante rules, expectations regarding industry self-governance, or ex post enforcement practices-vary based on the size, financial resources, customer base of the broadband Internet access service provider, and/or other factors?
 Specifically, we seek comment on whether rules are necessary for or burdensome on smaller providers. - 78.
-The Commission partially justified the 2015 rules on the theory that the rules would prevent anti-competitive behavior by broadband Internet access providers' seeking to advantage affiliated content.
-With the existence of antitrust regulations aimed at curbing various forms of anticompetitive conduct, such as collusion and vertical restraints under certain circumstances, we seek comment on whether these rules are unnecessary in light of these other regulatory regimes.
+The Commission partially justified the 2015 rules on the theory that the rules would prevent anti-competitive behavior by ISPs seeking to advantage affiliated content.
+With the existence of antitrust regulations aimed at curbing various forms of anticompetitive conduct, such as collusion and vertical restraints under certain circumstances, we seek comment on whether these rules are necessary in light of these other regulatory regimes.
 Could the continued existence of these rules negatively impact future innovative, pro-competitive business deals that would not by themselves run afoul of merger conditions or established antitrust law? - 79.
-Need for the No-Blocking Rule.
-We emphasize that we oppose blocking lawful material.
-The Commission has repeatedly found the need for a no-blocking rule on principle, asserting that "the freedom to send and receive lawful content and to use and provide applications and services without fear of blocking is essential to the Internet's openness."
-We merely seek comment on the appropriate means to achieve this outcome consistent with the goals of maintaining Internet freedom, maximizing investment, and respecting the rule of law.
-We seek comment on whether a codified no-blocking rule is needed to protect such freedoms.
-For example, prior to 2015, many large Internet service providers voluntarily abided by the 2010 no-blocking rule in the absence of a regulatory obligation to do so.
-177 Do we have reason to think providers would behave differently today if the Commission were to eliminate
+In addition, the D.C.
+Circuit majority that reviewed the Title II Order stated that "[i]f a broadband provider . . . were to choose to exercise editorial discretion-for instance, by picking a limited set of websites to carry and offering that service as a curated internet experience," then the Title II Order "excludes such [a] provider[] from the rules."
+Given that an ISP can avoid Title II classification simply by blocking enough content, are the purported benefits of the existing rules more illusory than they initially appear?
+By disclosing to consumers that it is offering a "curated internet experience," can an ISP

-&lt;sup>172 Title II Order, 30 FCC Rcd at 5660, para.
-137. See 47 U.S.C. §§ 201, 202, 208.
+&lt;sup>176 Title II Order, 30 FCC Rcd at 5644, para.
+110; see 47 U.S.C. §§ 201, 202, 208.

-&lt;sup>173 Title II Order, 30 FCC Rcd at 5672, paras, 162-71.
+&lt;sup>177 Title II Order, 30 FCC Rcd at 5672-77, paras.
+162-71.

-&lt;sup>174 Title II Order, 30 FCC Rcd at 5652, para.
+&lt;sup>178 Title II Order, 30 FCC Rcd at 5652, para.
 123 (stating that "if a broadband provider and an unaffiliated entity both offered over-the-top applications, the no-throttling rule would prohibit broadband providers from constraining bandwidth for the competing over-the-top offering to prevent it from reaching the broadband provider's end user in the same manner as the affiliated application.").